powerhousepro69/videoinfox/readme.md

 <br />

- Note: There are only 2 areas left in Videoinfox that still use the clipboard feature.
+ Note: There is only one area left in Videoinfox that still use the clipboard feature.

        1. More Options >>> Find Directory

-       2. Yt-dlp Menu >>> Download List

-       - Download List     - Set User List
-       - View List
-       - View Logs         - Delete User List     - Add to Queue

- The above will all eventually be converted over from clipboard copy to line number for all selections.
+ The above will be converted over from clipboard copy to line number for selection.
  Once that is finished, the only time the clipboard feature will be used is in the gui.
 Copying video url's to the clipboard to download or when building a download list with a videoinfox keyboard shortcut.